Turgon37/ansible-bind/README.md

 ### OS Family

-This role is available for CentOS and Debian only
+This role is available for

+  * CentOS 7
+  * Debian/Raspbian 8/9

 ### Dependencies